 The Malcev completion and the Malcev Lie algebra of a group $G$ are equivalent objects derived from $G$.
 Indeed, as a general fact in a complete Hopf algebra, the primitive and the group-like elements are in one-to-one correspondence via the exponential and logarithmic series:

 The inclusion $G \subset \Q[G]$ induces a canonical map $\iota: G \longrightarrow \MGroup(G)$.
-It is injective if, and only if, $G$ is residually torsion-free nilpotent or, equivalently, if the rational lower central series of $G$ has a trivial intersection:
+It is injective if and only if $G$ is residually torsion-free nilpotent or, equivalently, if and only if the rational lower central series of $G$ has a trivial intersection:

 In such a case, we will omit the map $\iota$ to simplify notations.
 For example, free groups and free nilpotent groups are residually torsion-free nilpotent.

 Classically, the ``Malcev completion'' of a nilpotent group $N$ refers to its uniquely-divisible closure.
 It has been proved by Jennings in the finitely generated case \cite{Jennings} and by Quillen in general \cite{Quillen_rht} that $\MGroup(N)$ is a realization of this closure.
 To be more specific, let us recall that a \emph{uniquely-divisible closure} of a nilpotent group $N$ is a pair $(D,i)$, where \begin{itemize} \item $D$ is nilpotent and is uniquely-divisible: $\forall \gp{y}\in D, \forall k\geq 1, \exists ! \gp{x}\in D, \gp{x}^k =\gp{y}$, \item $i:N\to D$ is a group homomorphism whose kernel is the torsion subgroup of $N$, \item $\forall \gp{x}\in D, \exists k\geq 1, \gp{x}^k \in i(N)$. \end{itemize} Malcev proved that the uniquely-divisible closure of a nilpotent group $N$ always exists and is essentially unique.
 (See \cite{KM} for instance.)
 It is usually denoted by $N\otimes \Q$.